yogthos/yogthos.net/resources/templates/md/posts/2016-06-06-WorkingWithHoplon.md

 As you can see the main difference so far is that we mount the Hoplon DOM using plain jQuery call, and the elements are defined using Hoplon helper macros.

 Let's see how we can add a bit of state to our Hoplon app.
 Hoplon state management is handled by the [Javelin](https://github.com/hoplon/javelin) library.
-It uses a similar concept to the Reagent atom where we can define cells, and then whenever the state of the cells changes any elements that are looking at the value of the cell will be notified.
+It uses a similar concept to the Reagent atom where we can define cells, and then whenever the state of the cells changes any elements that are looking at its value will be notified.

 We'll create a simple to-do list to illustrate how this works.
 First, we need to create a cell to hold the data.
 We'll add the following code at the top of the namespace to do that: